muupan/async-rl/README.md

 ## Current Status

 I trained A3C for ALE's Breakout with 8 processes for about 2 days and 5 hours.
 The scores of test runs along training are plotted below.
-One test run for every 100000 training steps.
+One test run for every 100000 training steps (counted by the global shared counter).

 ![A3C scores on Breakout](https://raw.githubusercontent.com/muupan/async-rl/master/trained_model/breakout_scores.png)